eluinstra/ebms-core/readme.txt

 =======
 Usage =
 =======
+You can use the ebms-core by integrating it into your own java application, or you can use it as a standalone SOAP service through one of the application wrappers (ebms-admin, ebms-adapter-web or ebms-adapter-mule)

-You can use the ebms-adapter in your own application you can include this project in your project and configure the adapter into your application.
+If you want to use the ebms-core in your own application you can include the jar into your application and configure the adapter through spring properties.
-Use nl/clockwork/ebms/main.xml as a starting point.
-You will have to generate your own CPAs and application flow.

-At the defined endpoint the application will receive an object of type EbMSMessageContent that contains:
-- EbMSMessageContext (needed to reply on this message)
-- properties (contain the properties from the EbMS Header defined in application property ebms.message.header.properties
-- attachments (the actual EbMS Message content)

-The application can instantiate a new message or reply to a received message by calling the EbMSMessageService.
+You can include the spring configuration file nl/clockwork/ebms/main.xml into your application or modify it to your needs.
-The application should wrap the content of the message in an object of type EbMSMessageContent as attachments.
+The default spring properties are defined in nl/clockwork/ebms/default.poperties An application should call the ebms-core through the interfaces defined in nl.clockwork.embs.service.CPAService and nl.clockwork.embs.service.EbMSMessageService
-If the message is a response to a previous received message, then include the EbMSMessageContext of the previous message.
-The EbMS adapter will then correlate these two messages.
-If the message is a new message, then leave the EbMSMessageContext empty.
+The CPAService contains functionality to control CPAs The EbMSMessageService contains functionality for sending and receiving ebms messages To receive ebms messages configure the servlet nl.clockwork.ebms.servlet.EbMSServlet in your application

 =======================
 EbMS Adapter Database =